FanatiQS/wireless_atem_camera_control_and_tally/doc/atem_protocol.md

 ### Length
 This indicates the length of the packet.
-It is defined with 11 bits, giving it a maximum packet length of 2047 bytes, including the 12 byte header.
+It is defined with 11 bits, giving it a theoretical maximum packet length of 2047 bytes including the 12 byte header.
+However, the maximum accepted length by both official ATEM hardware and software is only 1422 bytes including the header.
-The minimum packet length is 12 bytes when no payload is available.
+The minimum packet length is 12 bytes when no payload is available because of the required header.

 ### Session id
 The ATEM protocol uses a session id to be connection-oriented.
 This is necessary since it operates over [UDP](https://en.wikipedia.org/wiki/User_Datagram_Protocol), which is inherently connectionless at the [transport level](https://en.wikipedia.org/wiki/Transport_layer), unlike [TCP](https://en.wikipedia.org/wiki/Transmission_Control_Protocol).

-The session id is used slighly differently during the [opening handshake](#opening-handshake) and for all furtuer communication.
+The session id is used slightly differently during the [opening handshake](#opening-handshake) and for all further communication.
 During the opening handshake, the session id is randomly assigned by the client to any value between 0x0000 and 0x7fff.
 Since the [MSB](https://en.wikipedia.org/wiki/Bit_numbering) is clear for these values, this indicates that it is a session id assigned by the client.
 In the [opening handshake](#opening-handshake), the server assigns the client a server assigned session id, also with a value between between 0x0000 and 0x7fff, that should always be used with the [MSB](https://en.wikipedia.org/wiki/Bit_numbering) set to indicate it was assigned by the server.
 This results in a practical server assigned session id value between 0x8000 and 0xffff.
 All further communication after the [opening handshake](#opening-handshake) is completed should use the new server assigned session id.

-When the server assignes a session id, it uses a continuously incrementing counter, wrapping around after 0x7fff back to 0x0000.
+When the server assigns a session id, it uses a continuously incrementing counter, wrapping around after 0x7fff back to 0x0000.
 The server assigned session id counter starts at 0x0001 instead of 0x0000 and is not persistent, so if the switcher looses power or is rebooted the counter resets.

+Each server assigned session id can only be assigned to a single client, the client assigned session ids however can be used for multiple clients at the same time without issues.

 ### Acknowledgement packet id
 Undocumented